nick-The-One/python_course/14_functions_pt3.md

     	# funtion body continues
     ```

-* If your data is not mutable or you're not going to change it — function call will not cause any problems even if varibale names are *shadowed* — are the same in global in local scopes thanks to context isolation
+* If your data is not mutable or you're not going to change it — function call will not cause any problems even if variable names are *shadowed* — are the same in global in local scopes thanks to context isolation

 * Now to how Python actually handles arguments
   ```python